 4.6 We are not responsible for the management or administration of your Account, any logins or your Authorised Users.
 It is your responsibility to upload client files in order to use our Services.

-5.2 During the Term, from time to time, we may perform scheduled and emergency maintenance and updates in relation to the SaaS Services.
-You agree that access to, or the functionality of all or part of the SaaS Services, may need to be suspended for a time in order for us to do this.
+5.2 During the applicable Subscription Period, from time to time, we may perform reasonable scheduled and emergency maintenance and updates in relation to the SaaS Services.
+You agree that access to, or the functionality of all or part of the SaaS Services, may need to be suspended for a time in order for us to do this and to the maximum extent permitted by law, we will not be liable to you for any interruptions or downtime to the SaaS Solution as a result of any scheduled or emergency maintenance.

 5.3 We will endeavour to provide you with reasonable notice, where possible, of any interruptions to access and availability of the SaaS Services.

-6.1 Subscription Plans may require or allow you to purchase additional services by agreeing to pay the Fees for those services that are made available as an add-on or upgrade to your existing service.
-(Additional Services).
+6.3 Subscription Plans may require or allow you to purchase additional services by agreeing to pay the Fees for those services that are made available as an add-on or upgrade to your existing service (Additional Services).
 Additional Services may be made available through the product user interface or via our customer support service, email or any other method we may so choose to offer these through.
 You agree to be bound by any auditable commitment to pay the Fees for Additional Services regardless of the specific medium through which this commitment is made.

-6.2 We may, at our discretion, provide you with written notice in the form of a scope of services or a statement of work covering any Plan, combination of Plans, Additional Services or any combination of these, including and any Fee required for us to provide the Plan(s) and/or Additional Services.
+6.4 We may, at our discretion, provide you with written notice in the form of a scope of services or a statement of work covering any Workflow Plan, combination of Workflow Plans, Additional Services or any combination of these, including and any Fee required for us to provide the Workflow Plan(s) and/or AdditionalServices.

-6.3 If you agree to any scope of services or statement of work, then we will provide the scope of services to you in consideration for the payment of the required Fees.
+6.5 If you agree to any scope of services or statement of work, then we will provide the scope of services to you in consideration for the payment of the required Fees.

-6.4 We do not make any representations, warranties or guarantees that any Plan or Additional Services will be fit for any particular purpose, will achieve any specified result, or will provide any benefit.
-In the event of any conflict between any terms and conditions contained in a statement of work and these Terms, the statement of work terms and conditions will prevail.
+6.6 In the event of any conflict between any terms and conditions contained in a statement of work and these Terms, the statement of work terms and conditions will prevail.

 7.1 You agree that the SaaS Services include Third Party Inputs that interface, or interoperate, with the SaaS Services, including third party software or services and that the provision of the SaaS Services is contingent on, limited to or impacted by, Third Party Inputs (for example, third party integrations (such as with your Xero system)).
 Connections between the SaaS Services and Third Party Inputs may drop out and you are responsible for checking the “Organisations” tab on the SaaS Services to ensure that no Third Party Input has dropped out.
 You release us from all Liability for the SaaS Services caused by a Third Party Input dropping out.